Indonesia's May foreign tourist arrivals rise 11.5 pct y/y

-JAKARTA, July 3 A total of 938,623 foreign tourists visited Indonesia in May, up 11.5 percent from a year earlier, the statistics bureau said on Monday.
+JAKARTA, July 3 (Reuters) - A total of 938,623 foreign tourists visited Indonesia in May, up 11.5 percent from a year earlier, the statistics bureau said on Monday.

 That was a slower pace than April's 19.2 percent annual rise.